Qualified IPO definition

 Qualified IPO means the issuance by Holdings or any direct or indirect parent of Holdings of its common Equity Interests in an underwritten primary public offering (other than a public offering pursuant to a registration statement on Form S-8) pursuant to an effective registration statement filed with the U.S. Securities and Exchange Commission in accordance with the Securities Act (whether alone or in connection with a secondary public offering).

-Qualified IPO means an underwritten public offering (other than a public offering pursuant to a registration statement on Form S-4 or Form S-8) of the Equity Interests of any Parent Entity which generates cash proceeds of at least $100.0 million.
+Qualified IPO means an underwritten public offering of the Equity Interests of the Borrower, Holdings or any Parent Entity which generates (individually or in the aggregate together with any prior underwritten public offering) gross cash proceeds of at least $70,000,000.

 Qualified IPO means a firm commitment underwritten public offering of Class A Common Stock for cash pursuant to a registration statement under the Securities Act where the aggregate proceeds to the Company prior to deducting any underwriters' discounts and commissions from such offering and any similar prior public offerings exceed $200 million.